Utilize good fishing safety so you always enjoy incident free fishing trips

 See how i use safety precautions when planning fishing trips

-In the Planning Phase I show you exactly where it is I plan to fish and what safety precautions I'll take, based on the conditions and the nature of the area.
+It's there I show you exactly where it is I plan to fish and what safety precautions I'll take, based on the conditions and the nature of the area.

 Oil field trash, shallow water and more are all threats to a moving boat that must be acknowledged and mitigated.